tuliolucas/rest-example/README.md

 This really simple example just explain how REST API works and we can contextualize some ROA (Resource Oriented Architecture) concepts.

-1 - Show a user and user projects resource (GET)
+1 - Show a user and user projects resource (using the GET HTTP method)

     https://api.github.com/users/tuliolucas
     https://api.github.com/users/tuliolucas/repos